Section 12.2 The Universal Law of Gravitation

 where \(G_N\) is a universal constant, called gravitational constant.
 Do not confuse this \(G_N\) with acceleration due to gravity \(g\text{,}\) although sometimes we write \(G\) for \(G_N\text{.}\) The value of \(G_N\) has been determined experimentally to be

-Constant \(G_N\) is considered to be truly universal, being same between any two objects anywhere in the universe, although there has been speculation that its value may have changed over time.
+Constant \(G_N\) is considered to be truly universal, being same between any two objects anywhere in the universe.
+However, the great English physicist Paul A. M. Dirac has hypothesized that the value of \(G_N\) may have been different in the past (see Dirac

 Subsection 12.2.1 Applying the Law of Gravitation to Spherical Bodies